 Curtains are making a comeback, but not the frilled and floral ones you grew up with.
 Today’s curtains are a bit more subdued in shape but just about anything goes when it comes to the print.
 From florals to zigzag, the sky is the limit!

 There are two schools of thought when it comes to curtains.
 Team one thinks your curtains should complement your walls.
 For example, dove gray walls would get a nice pale gray curtain that almost fades into the wall color.
-Team two think your curtains is the perfect place to add color to your room and the wilder the better.
+Team two think your curtains are the perfect place to add color to your room and the wilder the better.
 We love both ideas!

 Just be sure to hang your curtain rods as close to your ceiling as you possibly can to pull the eye up to help make the ceiling appear higher.